 - For Windows 7 and Vista, open Control Panel and click on the option Region and Language.

 - Now click on the tab ‘Keyboards and Languages’ and then click on the tab ‘Change Keyboards’.
 The current default input language along with the installed services would be displayed.
-For adding a language, click on the ‘Add’ button.
+To add a language, click on the ‘Add’ button.

-- Scroll down for seeing options of the language that need to be added.
+- Scroll down to see options of the language that needs to be added.
 Expand the keyboard section.
 Based on the physical keyboard that is being used, use the correct keyboard option.
 Different options have to be checked out because sometimes the keyboard doesn’t work out properly.

 - Click on the ‘Preview’ option for seeing how the language characters are mapped to the keyboard that is being used.